The Four Stages of a Crisis

 - Unfavorable media coverage

 Brainstorm all the possibilities.
 Feel free to engage others in the exercise.
-Once you have your list, you need to rank each crisis according to how likely it is to occur and what impact it may have on your operations.
+Once you have your list, you will start ranking them according to how likely it is to occur and what impact it may have on your operations.

 Table of Contents